Building robust test coverage for your APIs can take time. With the Test Creation Agent, you can accelerate this process.

 Upload a file

-For best results, we recommend uploading a specification in a standardized format, such as an OpenAPI or GraphQL schema that includes full details on endpoints, supported content types, and the structure of request and response objects.
+For best results, we recommend uploading a specification that includes full details on endpoints, supported content types, and the structure of request and response objects.
+Examples include OpenAPI specs (sometimes referred to as Swagger specs) or GraphQL schemas.

 In the absence of a single standardized API spec, you can try uploading other files that contain similar information, such as a Postman collection, code files, sample request and response objects, HAR logs captured by Chrome DevTools, or even a text description.